The Cincinnati Hamilton County Office of Reentry offers programs to assist returning citizens to become self-sufficient.

 The Hamilton County Justice Center Reentry Pod connects vetted inmates to community resources before their release from Hamilton County Jail.
 Programming includes the Cognitive Behavior Intervention Curriculum which addresses issues such as criminal thinking and behaviors, conflict resolution, morals, values, behavior modification as well as a manhood/parenting component and faith-based mentoring.

 HCOR also supports the Alternative Interventions for Women (AIW), a program led by Court Clinic for female offenders in Hamilton County that offers those with co-occurring mental health and substance abuse disorders intervention and treatment to reduce reoffending.
-In collaboration with the Court Clinic Program, HCOR engagement instills hope, teaches life skills and connects program participants to community resources.
+In collaboration with the Court Clinic Program and corrections officers, HCOR engagement instills hope, teaches life skills and connects program participants to community resources.

 According to the Ohio Justice and Policy Center, economic research suggests that Ohio is losing $2 billion GDP annually because otherwise qualified workers are excluded by over-restrictive criminal-record-based barriers.”
 Returning citizens are the answer to the skilled labor shortage.

-For more information about the Hamilton County Office of Reentry, to learn how someone who is incarcerated can apply for pre-release programs and to schedule a meeting with a re-entry coordinator, call 513-946-4304 between 9 a.m. – 4 p.m., Monday through Friday.
+For more information about the Hamilton County Office of Reentry, or to learn how someone who is incarcerated can apply for pre-release programs and to schedule a meeting with a re-entry coordinator, call 513-946-4304 between 9 a.m. – 4 p.m., Monday through Friday.
+Their office is located at 138 East Court Street, Cincinnati, OH 45202, Room #101.